Symmetry, Invariant Manifolds and Flow Reversals in Active Nematic Turbulence: Flow Reversal Mechanisms in Turbulence: Two-Way Persistent Reversals

+The heteroclinic connections between these groups are the likely mechanisms through which turbulence exhibits flow reversals.
 Indeed, we observe that heteroclinic connections may exist between pairs of ECSs from different regions that are shadowed sequentially.
 For example, the red ECS $\sigma_x\sigma_y$T2/1 is shadowed during the interval $[20067.20\tau,\,29073.6\tau]$, and immediately afterward, the green ECS $\sigma_y$T2/30 is shadowed during $[29072.80\tau,\,29073.6\tau]$.
 This suggests a heteroclinic connection between these two ECSs.
 However, within the green region, the turbulent trajectory sequentially (and sometimes simultaneously) shadows several ECSs, including $\sigma_y$T2/30, $\sigma_x$T2/25, T2/13, $\sigma_y$T2/9, $\sigma_x$T2/30, $\sigma_x\sigma_y$T2/4, and $\sigma_x\sigma_y$T2/13.
 Consequently, identifying a heteroclinic connection to a target green ECS is challenging, as shadowing events at the red/green and blue/green boundaries involve multiple ECSs and are not sharply defined.
 Although we cannot conclusively verify a heteroclinic connection between $\sigma_x\sigma_y$T2/1 and $\sigma_y$T2/30, the turbulent trajectory shadows the unstable manifold of the former ECS and eventually approaches the latter.
 Throughout the subsequent exploration of the green region, the trajectory continues to follow the unstable manifold, as illustrated by the segment of $X(t)$ and a nearby trajectory in Fig.~\ref{fig:Manifold_shadowing} within the interval $[29064.0\tau,\,29094.4\tau]$.

 The previous example illustrates how the ECSs and their invariant manifolds shape the dynamics of transitions.
 To obtain evidence of connections between the green and blue/red ECSs, we perform our computations in MFU B. Recall that in MFU B, $\mathcal{X}$ is the only attractor.
 Additionally, the ECSs and connections that exist in MFU B and determine the attractor $\mathcal{X}$ dynamics are necessarily those that possess $\tau_x(L_A/2)$ symmetry in MFU A.